Preserve worked with Climate Neutral to Measure our Carbon Footprint…so what does that mean?

 - Investments – not applicable

-Our hope is that by overestimating our footprint within the boundaries laid out above and through working with partners like SeaTrees, we can not only offset the minimum of our footprint, but also go beyond this and make a climate positive impact.
+Our hope is that by overestimating our footprint within the boundaries laid out above and through working with partners like SeaTrees, we can not only offset the minimum of our footprint, but also go beyond and make a climate positive impact.